 Fast forward to now and it looks something like this:

-$5 = The cost to eat an incomplete meal for myself only.
+$5 = The cost to eat a meal for myself only.

-$20 = The cost of gas for few days driving.
+$20 = The cost of fuel for about 5 days local driving in one.

-$100 = The cost of a few days worth of groceries for my family.
+$100 = The cost of a day’s worth of groceries for my family.

-$1000 = Almost enough to cover housekeeping for the month.
+$1000 = Almost enough to cover a month’s domestic or personal workers.